-This draft guide was issued in March 2022 and is based on legislation and regulations as at the date of issue.
+This guide was issued in June 2022 and is based on legislation and regulations as at the date of issue.
+In June 2025, we updated references to reflect changes to RG 1 and related guidance.

 Previous versions:

 - Superseded Regulatory Guide 105 AFS licensing: Organisational competence, issued April 2020 - Superseded Regulatory Guide 105 Licensing: Organisational competence, issued October 2007, reissued December 2016